swiftlang/swift-evolution/proposals/NNNN-init-accessors.md

 }
 ```

 The ad-hoc nature of property wrapper initializers mixed with an exact definite initialization pattern prevent property wrappers with additional arguments from being initialized out-of-line.
 Furthermore, property-wrapper-like macros cannot achieve the same initializer usability, because any backing storage variables added must be initialized directly instead of supporting initialization through computed properties.
-For example, the proposed [`@Observable` macro](https://github.com/apple/swift-evolution/blob/main/proposals/0395-observability.md) applies a property-wrapper-like transform that turns stored properties into computed properties backed by the observation APIs, but it provides no way to write an initializer using the original property names like the programmer expects:
+For example, the [`@Observable` macro](https://github.com/apple/swift-evolution/blob/main/proposals/0395-observability.md) applies a property-wrapper-like transform that turns stored properties into computed properties backed by the observation APIs, but it provides no way to write an initializer using the original property names like the programmer expects:

 ```swift
 @Observable